 Changing conditions: Other variables that might influence climate security risk scores concern climate change and human activities that will affect the future occurrence of climate-related hazards.
-These include environmental degradation processes, such as rising sea levels, salinization, and desertification, that culminate into slow-onset disasters.
-However, data on such processes is not yet available on the global level.
 The assessment of the hazard component is based on historical records of hazardous events under past and current climate conditions.
 Climate change will impact the frequency and intensity of climate-related hazards, but it could also affect the geographical location or scope where hazards arise.
 For instance, climate change might open new areas of land that become exposed to landslide hazards.
-Likewise, human activity is also able to either decrease or increase the location, frequency, and intensity of climaterelated hazards.
+Likewise, human activity is also able to either decrease or increase the location, frequency, and intensity of climate-related hazards.
 Human settlement and building patterns can alter exposure to certain hazards.
 The buildings of adequate dams and dikes, for example, significantly decreases exposure to flooding.
 These variables might decrease or increase the future climate security risk.